KellenWatt/python-lessons/README.md

 can use and distribute these lessons as you see fit, as long as you disclose the changes you made to them, if any.

 --- NOTICE OF EXCEPTION ---<br>
-Changes made to the licensed material solely for the purposes of solving the exercises contained in the material are not subject to Section 3(a)(1)(B) of the CC-BY-4.0.
+Changes made to the licensed material solely for the purposes of solving the exercises contained within are not subject to Section 3(a)(1)(B) of the CC-BY-4.0.
 This notice must be included with the material, and is subject to the same reproduction requirements as the license.<br>
 --- END OF NOTICE ---